top of page

 Screenshot 2024-02-29 at 8.18.20 AM.png

-Snippet from the 1972 parts book showing unique brake front brake rotors and pads for USAQ/Canadian cars
+Snippet from the 1972 parts book showing unique brake front brake rotors and pads for USA/Canadian cars

 POWER STEERING

-In Europe, I think that power steering was an option for ID's and D-Specials for the entire production run.
-But in the USA, brochures started calling out power steering as standard equipment on ID's (D-Specials) in 1971 and 1972.
+In Europe, power steering was an option on lower specification DS's (such as ID19's and D-Specials) for the entire production run.
+But in the USA and Canada, brochures started calling out power steering as standard equipment on ID's (D-Specials) in 1971 and 1972.
 Technically, power steering was apparently optional on ID's and D-Specials in North America between 1958 and 1970, but by the late 1960's, almost all North American ID's had power steering.

 Screenshot 2024-02-25 at 9.21.13 AM.png